linode/ansible_linode/docs/modules/nodebalancer_info.md

     - See the [Linode API response documentation](https://techdocs.akamai.com/linode-api/reference/get-node-balancer) for a list of returned fields

-- `configs` - A list of configs applied to the NodeBalancer.
+- `configs` - The returned configs.

     - Sample Response:
         ```json